Probing homogeneity with standard candles

 (A) We use the distribution to generate random sampling points in $\mathbf{p}$ space, and (B) select only the best few percent according to the associated $\chi^2$ computed using linear parameters $\mathbf{w}$ given by Moore-Penrose pseudo-inverse.
-Then these selected sampling points are further refined slightly by the local optimization program using a single-step Gauss-Newton algorithm.
+Then these selected sampling points are further refined slightly by the local optimization program using a multiple-step Newton algorithm.

 \paragraph{\textsc{Step 3 --- Samples combining and selection}:}